deislabs/mystikos/doc/dev-jumpstart.md

 Please see [README](../README.md) for how to obtain the source code.

 Under the root directory, we have:
-*  `third_party/musl/crt` folder that implements the libc library, using MUSL as a submodule;
+*  `third_party/musl/crt` folder that implements the libc library based on MUSL;
-* `kernel` that implements the kernel library;  and
+* `kernel` that implements the Mystikos kernel;
-* `target` that implement a few targets we support so far.
+* `target` that implements a few targets we support so far;
+* `tools` that implements `myst` command, the primary tool of Mystikos;
-* Specifically for the SGX target, folder `third_party/openenclave` provides enclave related functions with Open Enclave SDK as a submodule.
-We use a feature branch from the OE SDK repo.
+* Specifically for the SGX target, folder `third_party/openenclave` provides enclave related functions.
+We use a feature branch from the OpenEnclave SDK repo.

 Also under the root directory: